If Jesus Rose from the Dead, then (#33) We Will Be Together Again

 Isn’t it wonderful how consistent God’s word is?
 From beginning to end.

 You and I, who are in Christ, are going to be raised with “imperishable” bodies and placed in a “new earth” that will no longer be groaning and decaying.
 It will be a most marvelous place and we will all be together with our loved ones in the Lord and all of the saints.
 We will walk and talk with Paul, with Moses and Enoch.
 My personal opinion is that we will have an immense universe to visit filled with the most jaw-dropping sights.
-The fact that God raised Jesus physically and He is going to raise us physically and He is going to create a new heavens and a new earth tells us that the old Gnostic position that the physical was evil is wrong.
+The fact that God raised Jesus physically and He is going to raise us physically and He is going to create a new heaven and a new earth tells us that the old Gnostic position that the physical was evil is wrong.
 There are those today who lean toward this as well.
 No, God has blessed the physical.
 He created a physical world and He will recreate it.
 Don't let the spiritualizes take that away from you.

 And, for this reason, we know in this new heavens and earth, we will all be together again... physically.